The information below outlines a framework for managing a Shop Safety Program.

-The Shop Safety Program is built around the same values of Safety, Compliance, Productivity and Education that underpin the success of the Laboratory Safety Program.
-Likewise, roles and responsibilities for program management are essentially the same as for any other laboratory and can be understood on the Laboratory Supervisor Responsibilities page.
+The Shop Safety Program is built around the same values of Safety, Compliance, Productivity and Education that underpin the success of UVM's Laboratory Safety Program.
+Supervisors of thse areas should review the Laboratory Supervisor Responsibilities page.

 - Identify and Control Hazards